findkit/findkit/packages/docs/docs/crawler/pdf.md

 ## Title

-PDF title is read from `"content-disposition"` header.
-If this header is not available title is parsed from url pathname. `/path/to/my-awesome-pdf.pdf` --> `my-awesome-pdf`
+PDF title is read from the filename in the `Content-Disposition` header.
+If this header is not available title is parsed from url pathname.
+`/path/to/my-awesome-pdf.pdf` --> `my-awesome-pdf`.

 ## Language